 Notice that F(x, 0) = f(x) (denominator is 1 as ||f(x)|| =1 , since f(x) is on the sphere).

 Also F(x, 1) = – x, the antipodal map.

-Clearly F is continous if the denominator is not zero.
-Let us find out, when the denominator is zero.
+Clearly F is continuous if the denominator is not zero.
+Let us find out when the denominator is zero.

 Taking the absolute value (norm) on both sides, we have .

 Since for x and f(x) are on the surface of the n-sphere, hence their length (norm or absolute value) is 1.
 Thus we have .

 This implies t = 1/2.
 But plugging in t = 1/2, in the equation (1-t) f(x) = tx, we have f(x) = x.
 Hence f , has a fixed point.

 If f did not have a fixed point then, the denominator will never be zero, making it homotopic to the antipodal map.

 There is a beautiful visualization of this above fact.
 Suppose f does not have a fixed point.
 Pick any point a on the n-sphere.
 We want to send it to -a (the antipodal point).
 The shortest path is along the great circle, but there are infinitely many ways to reaching -a from a along a great circle as -a is exactly opposite to a.

 Hence to decide on, which direction to go, we will take the help of f.
 Since f does not have a fixed point, it will move a to some a’.
 Once a has moved a little in some direction (to a’), its path to -a becomes fixed (as it is nearer to -a along a certain great circle).